btholt/intro-to-web-dev-v2/lessons/js-project.md

 ## Types

-A brief note on what called **types** in JavaScript.
+A brief note on what is called **types** in JavaScript.
 We've danced the idea already and I want to make it a little more concrete for you.
 Strings, booleans, objects, arrays, numbers, these are different types of types (lol).
 JavaScript is a language where you don't have to concern yourself _a lot_ with types since it doesn't strictly enforce them (other languages do) but in this problem you are definitely going to have to deal with it.

 Whatever you put into the DOM and whatever you get out it are going to strings, every time.
 If I do: